BeatrizAlvesCorreia/Algorithmic-Trading/README.md

 The MACD strategy outperformed the MA strategy in terms of investment return, though it had lower precision, indicating higher risk.
 Both strategies exhibited similar volatility levels.

 ## Reinforcement Learning
+In Reinforcement Learning there is an agent that learns by interacting with an environment in order to maximize the reward signal.
+Q-Learning is an RL value-based method that is used to supply information to an agent for an impending action.
+It is an off-policy algorithm allowing the agent to learn outside a policy by exploration.
+In this case, there is a trading agent that will maximize the reward signal in this case ROI (Return of Investment).

+To be continued...